aaronland/go-flickr-api/README.md

 ### Design

 The guts of all the tools bundled with this package are kept in the [application](application) directory rather than in application code itself.
-That's because the tools rely on the [GoCloud](https://gocloud.dev/) APIs for specific functionality.
-These are:
+That's because the tools rely on the [GoCloud](https://gocloud.dev/) APIs for specific functionality:

 * Reading sensitive configuration data using the [runtimevar](https://gocloud.dev/howto/runtimevar/) abstraction layer.
 * Reading images to upload or replace using the [blob](https://gocloud.dev/howto/blob/) abstraction layer.